IPRS Health is an award winning private rehabilitation company, which has been providing quality clinical services for over 26 years.

 IPRS Health is able to use our partner hospitals to provide a fully comprehensive investigation service.
 Our imaging referral guidelines and Consultant relationships enable IPRS Health to ensure that all of our patients receive the most clinically appropriate investigation at a time when it is needed most.
 IPRS Health is able to provide our patients with rapid access to Consultant appointments across the country.
 Following your consultant appointment, the IPRS Health clinical team will quickly receive your consultant’s report and will then contact you to progress the next steps on your treatment pathway.

-IPRS Health provide mental health services in line with the department of Health recommended stepped care model which is fully aligned with NICE guidance, ensuring patients are referred into the most clinically appropriate treatment modality, whether it be self-guided support, virtually via telephone and video chat or face to face.
-As with all our clinical services, IPRS Health have a national network of mental health practitioners , each of whom hold their relevant qualifications and accreditations with at least 3 years registration and post graduate experience.
+IPRS Health provides mental health services in line with the Department of Health recommended stepped care model which is fully aligned with NICE guidance, ensuring patients are referred into the most clinically appropriate treatment modality, whether it be self-guided support, virtually via telephone and video chat or face to face.
+As with all our clinical services, IPRS Health have a national network of mental health practitioners, each of whom hold their relevant qualifications and accreditations with at least 3 years of registration and postgraduate experience.

 How do I get treatment through IPRS Health?

 Patients can access IPRS Health services through a number of pathways, depending on their eligibility and location.
 This can be: